How will the next generation of women lead?

 They’ve already tackled some significant business challenges and developed their own leadership style in the process.

 Bridging differences in company culture

 During the financial crisis, Wilmington Trust struggled with underperforming commercial loans and capital issues.
 By 2011, it became clear the best option was to be acquired.

 M&T, a banking company in upstate New York with a history of acquiring banks in trouble, made an offer.
 An acquisition was announced within 30 days.

 Abigail Mrozinski, who worked at Wilmington Trust prior to the deal, helped with integrating its operations into the new parent company.
 She was director of corporate analysis at the time.

-She was later recruited for the CFO role in the wealth and institutional services division, which is now the third largest business within M&T.
+She was later recruited for the role of chief financial officer in the wealth and institutional services division, which is now the third largest business within M&T.

 One challenge Mrozinski faced throughout the merger (and since) was the clash of two cultures.
 While both companies were conservative and deeply rooted in their own history, the 100-year-old Wilmington had a trust company vibe, M&T a community bank sensibility.